rcarmo/azure-pipelines-multiarch-docker/README.md

 ## How?

 Images are created atop a local base (in this case Ubuntu) with a corresponding `qemu-user-static` binary embedded, which allows most CI systems to build ARM images atop an `amd64` CPU.

+The sample `src/Dockerfile` only installs `zsh` into that image, but the intent is that you can build this up from there.

 ## Internals